 Functions.
 Within the limits established by the Board of Trustees and the policies and rules of the Regional Campuses Faculty Senate, the Faculty of a Regional Campus will have policymaking authority over standards of admission, registration, requirements for and the granting of degrees, the general curriculum, instruction, research, extracurricular activities, discipline of students, the educational policies and standards of the campus, and all other matters pertaining to the conduct of faculty affairs including the authority to discipline its own members.
 These policies will be generally consistent with the educational policies and standards of the University and will differ only in meeting specific requirements of the campus.
-The Regional Campuses Faculty shall be consulted on the appointment of the Vice Provost and Executive Dean for Regional Campuses.
-Each respective faculty shall be consulted on the appointment to the office of Dean of the University for that campus, and through an appropriate committee, shall communicate its views thereon to the Provost, the President and the Board of Trustees through the Vice Provost and Executive Dean for Regional Campuses.
+The Regional Campuses Faculty shall be consulted on the appointment of the Vice Provost for System Affairs and Executive Dean for Extended University.
+Each respective faculty shall be consulted on the appointment to the office of Regional Campus Dean for that campus, and through an appropriate committee, shall communicate its views thereon to the Provost, the President and the Board of Trustees through the Vice Provost for System Affairs and Executive Dean for Extended University.
 Each campus faculty shall make recommendations to the Regional Campuses Faculty Senate on such matters as are appropriate or require the approval of that body and shall determine the manner in which Regional Campuses Senate policy decisions are implemented on its campus.
-Actions taken by a campus faculty are subject to review by its Dean of the University and, ultimately, by the Vice Provost and Executive Dean for Regional Campuses and Continuing Education.
+Actions taken by a campus faculty are subject to review by its Regional Campus Dean and, ultimately, by the Vice Provost for System Affairs and Executive Dean for Extended University.
 Some actions may require the approval of the Provost, the President and the Board of Trustees.

-Membership in the faculty organization.
+Membership in the Faculty Organization.
 Each Regional Campus Faculty will determine the qualifications and makeup of its membership.
 All full-time faculty and such others as the faculty shall designate shall have membership and voting privileges.
 The Dean of the Regional Campus shall be a voting member of the faculty organization.